 Try Cat Grass or Catnip

-Two plant varieties can safely be kept in a cat-filled home.
-You can go online or to your local pet store and purchase catnip or some cat grass.
-These plants are perfectly safe for cats to chew on, ingest, and are a safe and secure choice of plant.
-They are easy to grow and don’t require much of a green thumb either.
+You can go online or to your local pet store and purchase catnip or cat grass.
+The plants are perfectly safe for cats to chew on and eat.
+They are easy to grow and don’t require much of a green thumb.

 Trim the Plants

-If you keep your plants well-trimmed regularly, especially those that hang or have dangling foliage, it may keep your curious kitty from being enticed to go after those ever-tempting playthings.
+Keeping your plants well-trimmed regularly, especially those that hang or have dangling foliage, may keep your curious kitty from being enticed by them.

 Create a Plant Room